 Hemorrhagic stroke mortality seems to be highest within the first three weeks after the event.
 Current estimates indicate the mortality risk is similar for both hemorrhagic and ischemic strokes 3 months after the CVA.

 Hypertension is considered the most common cause of spontaneous intracerebral hemorrhage in adults.
 Cerebral amyloid angiopathy, cerebrovascular malformations, arteriovenous malformations, and neoplastic disease are other risk factors for hemorrhagic stroke.

 Cerebral aneurysms are more commonly associated with subarachnoid hemorrhage rather than intracerebral hemorrhage; however, up to 30% of bleeding aneurysms might cause an intracerebral hemorrhage.

 Risk factors are:

 - Cocaine use

 - Amyloid angiopathy

 Etiology of Hemorrhagic Stroke

-People older than 60 years of age are at risk of developing cerebral amyloid angiopathy, another condition that is commonly associated with hemorrhagic stroke.
+People older than 60 years of age are at risk of developing cerebral amyloid angiopathy, another condition commonly associated with hemorrhagic stroke.
 Beta-amyloid is deposited in small and medium-sized cerebral arteries, especially in the basal ganglia.
 The affected blood vessels degenerate and undergo necrosis, which puts them at risk of rupture.
 If the vessels rupture, the patient will develop an intracerebral hemorrhage.

 Aneurysmal rupture is more likely to be associated with subarachnoid hemorrhage rather than intracerebral hemorrhage.
 Patients usually are younger and describe a sudden-onset severe headache.